Outbound Configuration

 Note: Clients are responsible for renewing their certificates before they expire.
 Visa does not store your certificate and thus will not be able to alert you regarding its validity or upcoming expiration.

-8. Post the activation is successful, the callback status changes to "Active" and you will be notified (via email) of configuration completion and activation.
+8. After the activation succeeds, the callback status will change to "Active" and you will be notified (via email) of configuration completion and activation.

 9. You can now proceed for testing configuration via Ping Test option available.